Asin-Junior-Honore/VoiceAI-Conversationalist/README.md

 ### Coding Guidelines
 - **Backend**: Separate logic by grouping into controllers, models, and utilities for maintainability.
 - **Frontend**: Ensure components are modular and reusable.

+Certainly!
+Here’s a tip section that you can add to the README for guiding users on crafting questions for better AI responses:

+### Tip: Enhancing AI Responses
+For more relevant and engaging responses from the AI, check the keywords and phrases that trigger specific answers.
+You can find these in the `aiResponseGenerator.js` file located in the `server` folder.
+Incorporating these keywords (e.g., "career," "tech field," "job search tips") in your message can help guide the AI to respond with information that best matches your query.